Cattelle History, Family Crest & Coats of Arms

 The surname Cattelle was first found in Norfolk, where they held a family seat from the Middle Ages.

-Important Dates for the Cattelle family
+Early History of the Cattelle family

 This web page shows only a small excerpt of our Cattelle research.
 Another 200 words (14 lines of text) covering the years 1275, 1279, 1500, 1530, 1653, 1683 and 1707 are included under the topic Early Cattelle History in all our PDF Extended History products and printed products wherever possible.